Acuao/base64-advanced-cli/readme.md

-  -e, --encode [data]           set mode to decoding -i, --input-file <filename>   read input from a file -o, --output-file <filename>  write output to a file -h, --help                    display help for command
+  -e, --encode [data]           set mode to decoding -i, --input-file <filename>   read input from a file -o, --output-file <filename>  write output to a file -v, --version                 display the version of this CLI -h, --help                    display help for command
 ```